 Can you tell us some words about your staff?

-We have a multi national staff from over 30 countries working in the 9 countries we fly to today.
-Our staff have grown in their responsibilities over the last 18 months as we have grown, and we see great promise for many to succeed with us.
+We have a multinational staff from over 30 countries working in the 9 countries we fly to today.
+Our staff has grown in their responsibilities over the last 18 months as we have grown, and we see great promise for many to succeed with us.

 We see that interCaribbean has a wide range of destinations.
 What is the best performing route in terms of customer demand?

 We are at 17 going to 18 destinations and we see growth across many of these destinations.
 The growth in traffic to Jamaica is significant for us as we have doubled our frequency to Kingston and onward to Montego Bay seven days a week.
 Our services into the Dominican Republic are gaining strength as more tourist find our services a convenient connection point to other Caribbean Islands.

 The Caribbean is certainly popular among the local and international travelers.
 Will interCaribbean´s domestic and international operations continue to grow?

 Growth in our traffic has been continuous and with additional new services into the region such as the entry of Air China, this will only strengthen the growth of the region.
 In some cases, we need to look carefully at the available hotel rooms to ensure that there is sufficient, especially during the high period.